Sign in

 Non-marketers aren’t as comfortable being tracked online as we are, and Google’s extending an olive branch.
 Chrome, the browser with 66% of the world’s internet users, is turning off third-party tracking (cookies).

-Many users see the installation of cookies as a violation of digital privacy, and consider this is a big win.
+Many users see the installation of cookies as a violation of digital privacy and consider it a big win.
 There have been delays along the way, mainly due to Google giving marketers time to test out new strategies that, ideally, don’t infringe on user privacy.

 Growth-Focused Marketers, Brand & Content Experts